-This online course meets the Federal training requirement of the Drug Addiction Treatment Act of 2000 (DATA 2000).
-Completion will allow qualified clinicians to apply for a waiver to their Drug Enforcement Administration (DEA) license, and thus to provide office-based treatment of opioid use disorder with buprenorphine.
+This 8-hour online training meets the Federal training requirement of the Drug Addiction Treatment Act of 2000 (DATA 2000).
+Completion will allow qualified physicians to apply for a waiver to their Drug Enforcement Administration (DEA) license, and thus to provide office-based treatment of opioid use disorder with buprenorphine.

 Development of this training was supported by National Institute on Drug Abuse (NIDA) and the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Services, U.S. Department of Health and Human Services.